Photography by Mikko Lagerstedt

 Mikko’s work in Alpha Collection by Light Art.

-1/1 photography Pieces
+1/1 Photography Pieces

 Landscape photography is a journey to capture the beauty and majesty of the natural world.
 It's about discovering hidden gems, chasing the perfect light and weather, and immersing oneself in nature's raw and wild beauty.
 However, creating extraordinary landscape photographs takes more than just a camera and a good eye.
 It takes a combination of passion, dedication, and a willingness to take risks.
-My most beloved work minted to the blockchain from the past 15 years of my photography journey.
+My most beloved work minted to the blockchain from the past 17 years of my photography journey.
 I have captured hundreds of thousands of photographs throughout my journey, and this highly curated collection is the best.
 This is my legacy.

 What are NFTs?